keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/prometheus/index.md

   kubectl get pods -n keptn | grep prometheus-sli
   ```

-To tell the **prometheus-sli-service** how to acquire the values of a SLI, the correct query needs to be configured.
-This can be done by storing the following ConfigMap in the `keptn` namespace:
+To tell the *prometheus-sli-service* how to acquire the values of a SLI, the correct query needs to be configured.
+This is done by storing the following ConfigMap in the **keptn** namespace:

 ```yaml
 apiVersion: v1